rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 It is definitely not flat either.
-Furthermore, it also exhibits the same low-frequency plateau and high-frequency floor than the background, plus some shiny edges at the transition enclosing some ripple in the center.
+Furthermore, it also exhibits the same low-frequency plateau and high-frequency floor than the background, plus some shiny edges at the transition which enclose some ripple.
-That is the secret of the magick trick: ripples and edges account for the maze structure, the central plateau represents low-resolution details (the thick walls and cells), and the floor represents fine-grained noise, that is, high-resolution details (which are encoded at higher frequencies).
+That is the trick: ripples and edges account for the maze structure, the central plateau represents low-resolution details (the thick walls and cells), and the floor represents fine-grained noise, that is, high-resolution details (which are encoded at higher frequencies).

-The background is "quasi-white noise" that mimics the maze.
+The background is some "quasi-white noise" that mimics the maze.
 I create it by generating coarse white noise, zooming in and adding finer white noise.
 That is why its spectrum looks similar as the maze's does.